asset-pipe/asset-pipe-client/README.md

   [asset-pipe-build-server][asset-pipe-build-server]
 * `options.serverId` - An optional unique name to identify the deployed server (required for runtime optimistic bundling)
+* `options.minify` - Use minification (optimistic bundling only) `true|false` Not providing this option will result in server default being used.
+* `options.sourceMaps` - (experimental) Use sourceMaps (optimistic bundling only) `true|false` Not providing this option will result in server default being used.

 ### transform()